-- identify categories of bonds with higher potential for delivering positive social outcomes in one of the 7 areas of social outcome set out above; and - assess each bond to produce a categorisation and social rating following a detailed assessment of the bond's contribution to the social objective of the Portfolio. - (ii) excludes bonds from issuers that: - derive revenue above specific thresholds from industries or activities that it considers offer minimal social benefits or have a high risk of negative outcomes on society and/or the environment; - breach accepted international standards and principles of governance as determined by the Sub-Advisor such as, but not limited to, the United Nations Global Compact, the International Labour Organization Labour Standards, and the United Nations Guiding Principles on Business and Human Rights. - (iii) maintains and enhances the Portfolio's social focus and standards through ongoing governance, monitoring, engagement and reporting.
+- identify categories of bonds with higher potential for delivering positive social outcomes in one of the 7 areas of social outcome set out above; and - assess each bond to produce a categorisation and social rating following a detailed assessment of the bond's contribution to the social objective of the Portfolio.

+- derive revenue above specific thresholds from industries or activities that it considers offer minimal social benefits or have a high risk of negative outcomes on society and/or the environment; - breach accepted international standards and principles of governance as determined by the Investment Manager such as, but not limited to, the United Nations Global Compact, the International Labour Organization Labour Standards, and the United Nations Guiding Principles on Business and Human Rights.

+(iii) maintains and enhances the Portfolio's social focus and standards through ongoing governance, monitoring, engagement and reporting.